shivendrarox/MemoryGame/README.md

 ## Tasks

- - [ ] Make the flipping animation for Divs
+ - [ ] Make the flipping animation for icon Divs

- - [ ] Algorithm for ensuring only 2 divs can be flipped
+ - [ ] Algorithm for ensuring only 2 icon divs can be flipped